 A full 78% of people who participated in the study revealed symptoms that were clinically determined to be side effects from a prescription drug.
 And just 39% of those seniors had mentioned their concerns to their doctors, with as few as 10% of the reported symptoms being documented in the seniors’ medical records.

 These common medications for seniors, in particular, were reported to have widespread adverse reactions:

 Adverse reactions included bruising, bleeding, indigestion, muscle pain and weakness, dizziness/lightheadedness, coughing, and unsteadiness when standing.

 Caitriona Cahir, PhD and a research fellow in the population health sciences division of the Royal College of Surgeons in Ireland in Dublin, recommends that seniors “be provided with concise information resources that describe the purpose of their medication and help them anticipate and recognize adverse drug events and seek appropriate treatment.
 Adverse drug event interviews with a nurse or pharmacist could be incorporated into patient medication reviews as part of a patient’s ongoing pharmacologic care.”

-Grace Home Care, providers of top-rated Topeka Alzheimer’s care, can assist as well.
+Grace Home Care can assist with caring for older parents and loved ones as well.
 Our caregivers provide an observant eye and ear for senior loved ones, to pick up on any problems or concerns and report them right away so they can be addressed.
 We also provide medication reminders, to make certain meds are taken precisely when and how prescribed, eliminating missed or doubled doses, which could also cause adverse reactions.